2042ed/2042ed.org/docs/studio/guide/usare-bene-whatsapp-telegram.md

 - mai usare un gruppo per inviare messaggi privati (pena capitale).
 - se possibile rispondere con una emoticon / reaction ad un messaggio, e non con un nuovo messaggio con l'emoticon.

+---
+#2do
+**Think before you post
+**Remember, your post could be going to dozens of people.
+Do they all need to know about the one memory you shared with that one person?
+Probably not.
+Sometimes, you can send a direct message, even if it’s related to the group chat.
+There are times when everyone needs to be involved in the discussion and times when they don’t.

+**Read and reply
+**Group chats can be difficult to track, but read what’s come before to avoid needless repetition.
+If you reply to a message some way back in the conversation, make sure you respond to it directly so we all know what you’re referring to.
+On WhatsApp, long-press on a message, then tap the reply arrow that appears.

+**Lock down your groups
+**If you’re in charge of a group chat, there are various ways to make life easier for everyone.
+One is to restrict entry to the group—on WhatsApp, tap the top of a chat and pick **Group permissions** to find the relevant settings.
+You can ensure you have approval for any new members and block the group chat participants from inviting anyone new.

+That gives you (and the other admins) more control over who’s involved.
+There’s also a toggle switch for Send messages: if you turn this on, only admins can post to the group, saving a lot of unnecessary chatter in certain groups.
+You can also turn this option on and off as you go, so it doesn’t always have to be on or off.

+**
+Use mute sparingly
+**Muting group chats are often necessary to maintain your sanity during specific conversations.
+Almost all messaging apps will let you do this: On WhatsApp, you can long-press on a conversation in the chat list, then tap the bell icon (Android) or choose **Mute** (iOS) to silence alerts for the next eight hours, and the next week, or indefinitely.

+While mute is helpful and can prevent repeated phone dings, it’s important to use it responsibly.
+It would be best if you tried to catch up on everything you missed while the chat was muted.
+Turning up three days later and saying, “What have I missed?” means everyone else must sit through a barrage of repeated information.

+**Watch the time
+**Be mindful of the time when contributing to a group text: Not everyone stays up until the early morning hours, and not everyone knows how to use the Do Not Disturb settings on their phone.
+It’s probably not possible to text only at times convenient to everyone in the chat, but you can at least limit the very early and very late messages.

+**Stay on topic
+**You would think this goes without saying, but it doesn’t.
+Now, some groups are put together for general banter and breeze shooting, but for those that aren’t—family events, school outings, quiz nights—try and keep everything reasonably relevant.
+In other words, this might not be the place to ask for DIY tips or share a trending meme on Reddit.

+**Quit when you need to
+**You’re not under any obligation to stay in a group chat you don’t want to be in.
+If the relevant event has long since passed, or you haven’t seen the rest of the participants for several years, you’re well within your rights to quit with no hard feelings.
+With some group conversations, the rest of the people involved might not even notice that you’re gone.